Skip to content

 Download Now

-• Authority and consent.
-If the person who sold you the car has the authority or consent of the actual owner to sell it to you, it is as good as if the owner sold the car to you personally.
-There would be far too much uncertainty if people could back out of deals that they had authorised others to perform on their behalf.
+If the seller has the authority or consent of the actual owner to sell it to you.
+Then it is as good as if the owner sold the car to you personally.
+There would higher uncertainty if people could back out of deals that they authorised others to perform on their behalf.

-• Mercantile agents.
 Sometimes an owner authorises a person to deal with their goods, but not to sell them.
 In those cases, the person does not have actual authority to sell the goods.
-But if the owner has entrusted the person with possession of the goods as a “mercantile agent”, the sale of the goods will be effective even if the agent exceeds their authority.
+However, if the owner has entrusted the person as a “mercantile agent”, the sale is effective.
 A mercantile agent is a person who, in the ordinary course of business, has authority to buy or sell goods.
-So, if the owner of a Ferrari asks a car dealer to display the car, but not to sell it, a person who buys the car from the dealer may still become the owner.
+So, if the owner of a Ferrari asks a car dealer to display the car, but not to sell it.
+A person who buys the car from the dealer may still become the owner.

-• The sale may also be effective if the owner has somehow represented to the buyer that the person selling the goods was entitled to do so.
-These representations may be made through the owner’s conduct and may sometimes even occur by omission, where the owner has failed to take reasonable steps to notify a buyer that the seller does not own the goods.
+The sale may also be effective if the owner has somehow represented to the buyer that the person selling the goods had the right to do so.
+The owner may make these representations through their conduct and may sometimes even occur by omission, where the owner has failed to take reasonable steps to notify a buyer that the seller does not own the goods.

-• Bad title.
 In some circumstances, a person has title to goods, but that title is bad and the true owner can claim the goods back.
-If the owner has not claimed the goods back before the goods are sold to a new buyer, the new buyer will become the owner.
+Before someone sells the goods to a new buyer, the owner has to claim the goods back and if not, the new buyer will become the owner.

-When buying goods, it is always best to make sure the person selling them is actually entitled to do so.
-If you have been asked to return goods that you have purchased, you should talk to a lawyer about your options.
-At LegalVision, we can help you understand whether you are entitled to keep the goods, so give us a call on 1300 544 755.
+When buying goods, it is always best to make sure the person selling them actually has the right to do so.
+If someone has asked you to return goods that you have purchased, you should talk to a lawyer about your options.
+LegalVision provides ongoing legal support for businesses through our fixed-fee legal membership.
+Our experienced contract lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 1300 544 755 or visit our membership page.

 This article is based on the law that applies in New South Wales.
 LegalVision can also assist you if your issue relates to another jurisdiction.